johanhaleby/javalin.github.io/pages/docs/docs.md

 <h1 class="no-margin-top">Documentation</h1>

 The documentation on this page is always for the latest version of Occurrent, currently `{{site.occurrentversion}}`.
-Occurrent follows [semantic versioning](http://semver.org/), meaning there are no breaking changes unless the major (leftmost) digit changes, for example `3.X.X` to `4.X.X`.
-Functionality that has been added after `3.0.0` is marked with a label containing the version number,
-ex: <span class="added-in">Added in v3.3.0</span>

 <div class="notification star-us">
     <div>